ibm-cloud-docs/virtual-servers/vsi_dedicated_pricing.md

 {{site.data.keyword.attribute-definition-list}}

-# Dedicated host pricing
+# Dedicated host pricing for Classic
 {: #dedicated-virtual-server-pricing}

-Pricing for dedicated hosts is offered in an hourly and monthly model.
+Pricing for Classic dedicated hosts is priced at an hourly and monthly rates.
 {: shortdesc}

-Dedicated host pricing is inclusive of all vCPU, RAM, local storage, and uplink port speed components as instances are provisioned onto dedicated hosts.
+Classic dedicated host pricing is inclusive of all vCPU, RAM, local storage, and uplink port speed components as instances are provisioned onto dedicated hosts.

 With dedicated hosts, extra local storage disks are available on the first, second, third, fourth, and fifth disks.
 Extra capacity of up to 400 GB on each secondary disk is also available.

-Hourly instances can be provisioned on hourly and monthly hosts.
+You can provision hourly instances on hourly and monthly hosts.
 Monthly instances can be provisioned on only monthly hosts.

+The following table is an example of a Classic dedicated host configuration.

 | Host configuration | vCPU	| RAM (GB) | Local storage (TB SSD) |
 | ------------------ | ---- | -------- | ---------------------- |